HenrikBengtsson/future/README.md

 * All _evaluation is done in a local environment_ (i.e. `local({ expr })`) so that assignments do not affect the calling environment.
 This is natural when evaluating in an external R process, but is also enforced when evaluating in the current R session.

 * When a future is constructed, _global variables are identified_.
 For asynchronous evaluation, globals are exported to the R process/session that will be evaluating the future expression.
-For lazy futures, globals are "frozen" (cloned to a local environment of the future).
+For eager futures with lazy evaluation (`lazy = TRUE`), globals are "frozen" (cloned to a local environment of the future).
 Also, in order to protect against exporting too large objects by mistake, there is a built-in assertion that the total size of all globals is less than a given threshold (controllable via an option, cf. `help("future.options")`).
 If the threshold is exceeded, an informative error is thrown.

 * Future _expressions are only evaluated once_.
 As soon as the value (or an error) has been collected it will be available for all succeeding requests.